Priyansh2/ire_final_project/README.md

 # Language Modelling

-This application is an implementation of both the ngram and lstm models for training and testing data from social media channels(Facebook,Twitter and Instagram).
+This application is an implementation of both the statistical (Ngram based) and deeplearning (LSTM RNN based) language models built for three social media channels, Facebook,Twitter and Instagram.
+The api has functionality of training , testing models and predicting from them.
+The prediction can be done in ```unconditioned``` and ```conditioned``` ways.

 ## Requirements